 "Listening to the Streets" is a program that will allow young men of color aged 18-to-35 the opportunity to have their voices heard.

-Beginning in April 12 at 6pm, five ManUpPHL mentees will join us in a series of listening sessions to explain street-level truth about gun violence—the causes, the effects, and the solutions.
+Each month, five ManUpPHL mentees will join us in a series of listening sessions to explain street-level truth about gun violence—the causes, the effects, and the solutions.
 In eight sessions over a two-week period, we’ll ask the hard questions, get the real answers, and establish a street-level agenda for saving lives.

 Along the way, we’ll provide them with the mentoring necessary to take the next step.
 Participating mentees will receive a $240 stipend and a daily complementary meal.
 If they attend all eight sessions, they are guaranteed a job offer from one of our partner organizations.